eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 ➡️ | The internet gateway sends the request out onto the internet, where it reaches a WhatsApp server, these servers are located in data centers across the world, in places like the United States, Europe, and Asia.
 So depending on which server the voice message is on, the request would most likely pass through fiber cables under the sea to get it.

-➡️ | WhatsApp server gets the voice message you asked for and sends it back through the internet to MTN's network.
+➡️ | WhatsApp server finds the voice message you asked for and sends it back through the internet to MTN's network.

 ➡️ | The voice message travels back through the MTN's core network and is routed to the appropriate base station and network mast to reach your phone.

-➡️ | Your phone receives the voice message and stores it in memory or storage, allowing you to listen to it.
+➡️ | Your phone receives the voice message and stores it in storage so you have it permanently, and then move it to memory allowing you to listen to it.

-This happens for everything you download on your phone, image, video, audio, sticker, voice message, even when you make voice and video calls on WhatsApp or any other application on your device.
+This happens for everything you download on your phone, image, video, audio, sticker, voice message, even when you make voice and video calls on WhatsApp or on any other application on your device.

 The best part about all of this is that it happens so fast, you don't even know what just happened.
+The under-sea fibre cables move data around at the speed of light.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1680862622916/2caeff0c-3047-4ab2-817d-c01461e4df12.jpeg align="center")

-Without network masts, the majority of everyone wouldn't be able to do things like making calls, sending texts or using the internet.
+Without network masts, the majority of all of us wouldn't be able to efficiently do the everyday things we do.
+Things like making calls, sending texts or using the internet.
 This is slowly changing though, as there are already things like FTTH(Fiber-To-The-Home) where you have a wired connection to your house to access the internet instead, there is also now a growing battle of satellite internet projects with the likes of [HughesNet](https://www.hughesnet.com/), [Viasat](https://www.viasat.com/), [Starlink](https://www.starlink.com/), [Oneweb](https://oneweb.net/), [Telesat](https://www.telesat.com/), [Project-Kuiper](https://www.aboutamazon.com/what-we-do/devices-services/project-kuiper) etcetera.
 Also, we have our popular easy to use Wifi/Hotspot network too that we could quickly use to share files with a friend.

 ### **Then why do we pay for internet I still hear you ask?**